-Spot coolers operate by drawing in ambient air through the return, which then passes over a closed-loop coil containing refrigerant.
-That reduces temperature and humidity.
+Spot coolers operate by drawing in ambient air through the return.
+Next, the air is passed over a closed-loop coil containing refrigerant that reduces temperature and humidity.
 The cold air is then pumped back out into the room through the supply.

-Removing the condensation is easy.
-Mid-sized and large units come with a condensate pump connected to a hose, which can be directed into a nearby drain or outdoors.
+Removing condensation is easy.
+Mid-sized and large units come with a condensate pump connected to a hose which can be directed into a nearby drain or outdoors.
 In smaller units, the condensate is drained into an attached bucket.
-When the bucket fills, it’ll temporarily shut the spot cooler off, allowing you to empty the bucket then continue operation.
+When the bucket fills, it will temporarily shut the spot cooler off, allowing you to empty the bucket then continue operation.
 Smaller units also have the option for a condensate pump to be added as long as you run the condensate hose to a drain.
-If you don’t have a drain accessible, the built-in bucket is your only option for drainage.
+If you do not have a drain accessible, the built-in bucket is your only option for drainage.

 Just like a window air conditioner, our portable spot coolers exhaust hot air.
-Our portable ACs are designed for the hot, dry air to be ducted into a drop ceiling (also known as a plenum.)
-That’s the space between the drop ceiling and the subfloor or roof above.
+Our portable ACs are designed for the hot, dry air to be ducted into a drop ceiling (also known as a plenum), or the space between the drop ceiling and the subfloor or roof above.
 Each spot cooler rental from our company comes with the duct and ceiling tile required for this function.